TheOpenDevProject/QTwitchBot/README.md

-	[nextSong] = Plays next song in loaded playlist [prevSong] = Plays previous song in loaded playlist [whatNext] = What is the next song playing, sends this out to the stream A special command is created like so...
+	[nextSong] = Plays next song in loaded playlist [prevSong] = Plays previous song in loaded playlist [whatNext] = What is the next song playing, sends this out to the stream [Riot::getSummonerLevel] = using the Riot Games API get your summoner level [Riot::getRankedSummary] = using the Riot Games API get your current division/lp A special command is created like so...
 	!command,[special]